banerjeeutsav/banerjeeutsav.github.io/_pages/cv.md

 Teaching
 --------
+* Guest Lecturer for <i>6.374 - Analysis and Design of Digital Integrated Circuits</i>, Fall 2019, MIT
+  * Instructor: Prof. Vivienne Sze
+  * Two lectures on "Combinational Circuit Design"
+  * Advanced topic lecture on "Efficient Circuits and Systems for Cryptography and Hardware Security"
 * Teaching Assistant for <i>6.374 - Analysis and Design of Digital Integrated Circuits</i>, Fall 2018, MIT
+  * Instructor: Prof. Vivienne Sze
-  * Advanced Topic Lecture on "Efficient Circuits and Systems for Cryptography and Hardware Security"
+  * Advanced topic lecture on "Efficient Circuits and Systems for Cryptography and Hardware Security"
   * Designed new assignment on understanding ASIC design flow and digital architecture trade-offs
   * Graded problem sets, exams and course projects; held office hours and tutorials
   * Received overall rating of 6.7 / 7.0